Robust Auction Design with Support Information: Introduction

-This is the departure point of our work.
+The understanding of the interplay of support information and robust auctions is very limited outside of very particular special cases ($n = 1$ \citep{BergemannSchlag08,ErenMaglaras10} and $a=0$ \citep{our-paper-ec}), leading to the following question: how does support information affect the structure of optimal robust auctions and achievable performance?
 We study optimal performance and associated mechanisms across the relative support information spectrum and establish richness in the structure of the resulting robust mechanisms with three distinct information regimes corresponding to three mechanism types.
 In particular, our work subsumes and unifies the three studies mentioned above, characterizing an optimal mechanism and the associated performance for an arbitrary number of bidders $n$ and any support information $[a,b]$, for both the regret and ratio objectives.
 See Table~\ref{table:previous-work} for a high level summary of known results and the results we develop in this paper.